Plugins

 As Nethermind is highly configurable, so may its plugins.
 The same flexible configuration features that Nethermind uses internally are also available to its plugins.
 That means a plugin can be configured with command line options, environment variables, and configuration files by simply implementing a single interface.

-Nethermind loads and runs all the plugins it finds on startup.
-This behavior may be undesirable for resource-hungry plugins or incompatible with those requiring a specific network (chain) to run on.
-Thus, a typical scenario for almost any plugin is to be turned on or off by a configuration setting.
-Let's implement that feature for our Demo plugin.
+Nethermind loads and runs all the plugins it finds on startup, but it only initializes those whose Enabled property returns true.
+This behavior is particularly useful for resource-hungry plugins or those requiring a specific network (chain) to run on.
+Instead of hardcoding the Enabled property to true as we did above, a typical approach is to base it on a configuration setting.
+Let's implement that for our Demo plugin.

 All Nethermind configurations must implement the IConfig interface.
 It's a 2 step process.